zred/cog/README.md

 memory structures (via the LangChain library) to create agents that think, converse, and reflect – in effect, simulated conscious entities with which we can experiment.
 Below is an overview of how the system is implemented and what it measures:
-Tech Stack: The implementation leverages the Python ecosystem heavily.
-Key tools include: LangChain (for orchestrating LLMs and tools), OpenAI’s GPT-.5/ and Anthropic’s Claude (as the language models driving agent reasoning) , ChromaDB (a vector database for long-term memory storage) , and
+Tech Stack: The implementation uses open-source libraries.
+Language models run locally via the HuggingFace transformers library and embeddings are computed with sentence-transformers.
+Long-term memory relies on a lightweight in-memory vector store.

-standard libraries for async execution and data handling.
+Standard libraries handle async execution and data processing.
 The code is organized around a central module (e.g. langchain_recursive_consciousness.py ) which defines agent classes and an experiment loop.
 Agent Architecture: Each simulated agent in Cog has an internal state and multiple cognitive subsystems.
 For example, the code defines a RecursiveAgentState data structure capturing aspects of an agent’s